savtemp/savtemp/README.md

 <h1 align="center">Hi <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="40px">, I'm @savtemp</h1>

-<h4 align="center">Thanks for stopping by my github page!
+<p align="center">Thanks for stopping by my github page!
 I am a Teaching Assistant and Full-Stack Software Developer at Boise CodeWorks.
 After completing a dual major in Biology and Psychology from Boise State University, I made the exciting decision to explore my passion for software development.
-I've always chased challenges, and pushed myself to go above and beyond my goals, and I love programming for that reason - every day I'm awarded the opportunity to tackle new concepts, problem solve, and create projects that I am passionate about!</h4>
+I've always chased challenges, and pushed myself to go above and beyond my goals, and I love programming for that reason - every day I'm awarded the opportunity to tackle new concepts, problem solve, and create projects that I am passionate about!</p>